 Animating an SVG on click mimics the reassuring feedback that we expect when we physically interact with our environment.
 Know how you anticipate a clicking sound and resistance when rotating a washing machine dial to select a new program?
 You can replicate that reassuring direct feedback in digital space with interactive graphics that acknowledge a user’s actions.
 For example, make your “add to shopping cart'' icon do a 360-degree flip and change color on click.
 Or morph an icon into a download progress bar to reassure the user that the click registered.

 An animated clickable vector graphic that's triggered on user input can also help prevent confusion.
 A button that doesn't change whatsoever once clicked can leave the impression of a bug or delay in the system.
 Instant feedback can make the user's virtual dialogue with your website much more satisfying and lifelike.
+For example, if you work with call center technologies, you can animate the call button on your website to give feedback to your users.

 Icons come to life